a-cordier/noon-io/README.md

 ## Using factory functions

-For one dedicated channel, noon-io offers a more concise way of writing message using factory functions.
+For one dedicated channel, noon-io offers a more concise way of writing messages using factory functions.

 ```typescript
 // send a CC of 80 for control 71